yugabyte/yugabyte-db/docs/content/preview/develop/best-practices-ysql.md

 ## Column size limit

-For consistent latency/performance, we suggest keeping columns in the `2MB` range or less even though we support an individual column/row being about `32MB`.
+For consistent latency or performance, it is recommended to size columns in the 2MB range or less even though an individual column or row limit is supported till `32MB`.

 ## TRUNCATE tables instead of DELETE